git-tfs/git-tfs/doc/commands/branch.md

 ## Create a TFS branch

-First, checkout with git the revision from where you want to create the TFS branch.
+First, use git to checkout the revision (branch or hash) from where you want to create the TFS branch.
 Then use the command :

     git tfs branch $/Repository/ProjectBranchToCreate --comment="Creation of my branch"

-You will now have a TFS branch (called $/Repository/ProjectBranchToCreate ) with a first commit with a the comment specified.
-The local git remote with the same name 'ProjectBranchToCreate' is created.
+You will now have a TFS branch (called $/Repository/ProjectBranchToCreate ) whose first checkin will have the comment specified.
+A local git remote with the same name ('ProjectBranchToCreate') is created.

-If you want to specify another name (but not recommended), use the command :
+While not recommended, if you want to specify another name for the local branch, use the command :

     git tfs branch $/Repository/ProjectBranchToCreate myWishedRemoteName --comment="Creation of my branch"

  The local git remote with the name 'myWishedRemoteName ' is created.

-## Init an existing TFS branches
+## Init an existing TFS branch

 To use this command, you should have cloned only the trunk folder in TFS (and not the whole repository).
 See [clone](clone.md) command.
 Suppose you have on TFS: